globocom/loopback-jsonschema/README.md

 The people collection will then be available at `http://example.org/api/people`.

+## Sample App
+An example running LoopBack with this module: https://github.com/globocom/loopback-jsonschema-example

 ## Disclaimer

 This project is very much in an alpha stage at the moment.
 But it is being actively developed.
 Contributions (code, documentation, issues, etc.) are very welcome.